 WHY WE LIKE IT: This dual-level tent offers ground and car roof options for all types of campers, providing a spacious and versatile space.
 It’s also durable enough for all types of weather and has great mesh window options!

 While rooftop tents have many advantages, going up and down the ladder all the time can get a little aggravating: The Autana successfully has the best of both worlds with a dual-level tent that fully in closes the ladder, turning it into a sort of bunk bed situation that can fit up to three people and gives you a nice private entrance on the ground level, plus a 2.5-inch foam mattress for sleeping..

 The 600D rip stop tent fabric, as with our Kukenam pick, is very durable, resistant to mold and UV light, and generally suitable for any type of weather.
 Under the A-frame design, there are windows you can open for air, and four large internal pockets for various types of storage.
 While it’s a bit bulkier than our other picks, this tent really does have the best of both worlds.
+The Tuff Stuff Ranger Overland is another dual-level tent to consider as well.
 Don’t forget to pack the best tactical flashlight as well.

 How We Decided

 The most important feature of any rooftop tent is the size: The tent should have enough support for plenty of room, at least enough to sleep two to three people without crowding.
 So we focused on the largest tents with the most sleeping room and storage options.
 Fortunately, the largest tents are also the ones that tend to have extra features like large windows.